grdw/viper-client/docs/README.md

 The requests can be either JSON or another syntax.

 ## CTPP requests (WIP)
-This is the only non-JSON channel; however it will return JSON formatted responses in some occassions.
+This is the only non-JSON channel.
 There are various type of these requests, of which some are listed in the [icona-bridge-client](https://github.com/madchicken/comelit-client/blob/3e4b05ce7fa7b5d744b39a5f62c6a1d22774c8c0/src/icona-bridge-client.ts#L81-L127).

 The requests are all formatted somewhat similarly: